Menu

 In order to become successful readers children need to use a range of strategies in different ways throughout the curriculum.
 Some of the strategies are:

-• Learning to discriminate between separate sounds in words (phonics) – this is broadly based on letters and sounds using a variety of reading schemes but mainly Phonics Bug;
+• Learning to discriminate between separate sounds in words (phonics) – this is broadly based on the Little Wandle phonics scheme, using a variety of reading books from a variety of schemes.

 • Learning the letters and letter combinations most commonly used to spell these sounds;